alexpineda/docklite/README.md

    - Fill in your actual values
    - Never commit this file

+2. `config.json` - Configuration for the dashboard
+   - Copy `config.json.example` to `config.json`
+   - Fill in your actual values
+   - Never commit this file

-2. `docker-config.json` - Docker registry authentication
+3. `docker-config.json` - Docker registry authentication
    - Copy `docker-config.json.example` to `docker-config.json`
    - Add your registry credentials
    - Never commit this file